 Let’s get down to its unique hallmarks;

 This top-selling sealant offers flexible foam with incredible density to ensure a 100% reliable seal.
-Its airtight seal is handy for warding off moisture, noise, air, and especially pest in the crawlspace or basement.
+Its airtight seal is handy for warding off moisture, noise, air, and especially pests in the crawlspace or basement.
 No more cockroach infestation and noise from your neighbor!
 Furthermore, I love its New-Gen polyurethane foam, which offers exceptional durability.

 That’s one thing.
 This composition cures within 24 hours but comes tack-free in less than 8 minutes.
 However, you have to wait about an hour to cut.